 Have you ever been in a situation in public and said something that another person contradicted?
 Or have you heard someone contradict an authority in what they have said?

-Sadly I sometimes visit with people who have been told by the doctors that they are very ill and need medicine or surgery immediately.
-These people may be motivated by fear, they may be in denial of their health issues, but they are making a great mistake when they go against a known authority concerning such an important matter.
+Sadly, I have visited with people who have been told by the doctors that they were very ill and in need of medicine or surgery immediately.
+These people may have been motivated by fear, they may have been in denial of their health issues, but they were making a great mistake if they went against a known authority concerning such an important matter.

 The scene of Jesus we look at today "appears" to show Him either contradicting the Bible or at least putting His teaching on the same level and with the same authority as the Word of God.

 We read in the same passage that Jesus made it clear that He did not come to replace the Word of God.
 He also stated that all of the Bible had to be fulfilled.
 Matthew 5:17-18 (NIV):

 “Do not think that I have come to abolish the Law or the Prophets; I have not come to abolish them but to fulfill them.
 For truly I tell you, until heaven and earth disappear, not the smallest letter, not the least stroke of a pen, will by any means disappear from the Law until everything is accomplished."

 Clearly then, Jesus did not wish to contradict the Bible in what He was saying.